CodeScop/Oge-Mai-Field-Guide/desertresources.md

 - **Other sources:**
   - FOREST
   - 3PC Battles: Czanus (700 words for 2-4), Bruja (900 words for 2-3), Yasri (1250 words for 2-3), Lombri (1500 words and 1 Wood Spear for 3)
-  - Gansu Battles: Ylly (720 words for 3), Sparfly (450 words for 1), Suulan (2000 words, 1 Steel Dagger for 2), Desert Rudakai (1800 words, 1 Leaf Boots, 10 Leaves for 3)
+  - Gansu Battles: Ylly (720 words for 3), Sparfly (450 words for 1), Pipit (900 words for 2-4), Suulan (2000 words, 1 Steel Dagger for 2), Desert Rudakai (1800 words, 1 Leaf Boots, 10 Leaves for 3)
   - ShrineMar Battles: Osemar (1000 words for 1-4), Balatrix (630 words for 1-2), Balatros (700 words for 1-2), Balatras (785 words for 1-2)
   - 3PC Quests: Main Quest 4/A Desert Army (2-3 per Assassin)
 - **Buy: **40 Coins in Item Bazaar/Zilya's Great Bazaar